 postulate of all just political theory.

-applied in a democratic state,
+Applied in a democratic state,

 such doctrine sounds radical, but not revolutionary.

-it is only an acceptance of the extremest logical
+It is only an acceptance of the extremest logical

 conclusions deducible from democratic principles

-long ago received as respectable. for it is very
+long ago received as respectable.
+For it is very

 clear that in fundamental theory socialism and